-AI-based questions and workflows will guide patients on the Liyfe App through the process of providing relevant information needed to best understand the situation.
+AI-based questions will guide patients on the Liyfe App to collect comprehensive symptoms information needed to best understand the situation.

-Evidence-based triage protocol customized to your workflow.
-You either recieve a note or emergency alert per your protocol.
+Evidence-based symptoms normalization algorithm will calculate the severity of the symptoms.
+You either receive a note or emergency alert per your protocol.

 Clinical Evidence Supporting Symptom Management

 Figure 1.
 Patients in each category were reported if EuroQol EQ-5D index scores improved, remained unchanged, or worsened by any amount at 6 months compared with baseline.
 The scores changed by 6 or more points is considered clinically meaningful in US cancer populations.

 In recent years, hospital space has become more limited, resulting in acute care and cancer treatments being delivered more frequently in an outpatient setting.
 Yet, current oncology care models cannot effectively manage patients at home.
 As a result, those receiving cancer care in the hospital followed by stretches at home between treatments may have side effects or other issues that send them back to the hospital for acute visits.
 Many of these visits could have been avoided with proactive monitoring and management.